UCLH-DHCT/emap/emap-star/README.md

 ## Attribute management

 Attribute IDs, once assigned, are never changed or deleted.
-Only new ones can be added to.
+Only new ones can be added.
 Attributes can be deprecated if they are no longer to be used.
 All "short_name"s must be unique.

 How to avoid semantic duplicates?